onedr0p/home-ops/README.md

 ### Public DNS

-Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configure to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
-The only ingresses this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and an ingress annotation of `external-dns.alpha.kubernetes.io/target`.
+Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configured to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
+The only ingress this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and an ingress annotation of `external-dns.alpha.kubernetes.io/target`.

 ---

 ## 🔧 Hardware

 <details>
-  <summary>Click to see da rack!</summary>
+  <summary>Click to see the rack!</summary>

   <img src="https://user-images.githubusercontent.com/213795/172947261-65a82dcd-3274-45bd-aabf-140d60a04aa9.png" align="center" width="200px" alt="rack"/>
 </details>